1921

 • Between the late 70's to early 80's,

-Guru Nanak Ashram, Patiala was also a centre where efforts were made by sewadars to publish
+Guru Nanak Ashram was also a centre where efforts were made by sewadars to publish

 Sant Ji's insights on Gurmat in written form through various